 Why we love it: Deer and rabbits leave it alone.

 Learn how to create an ideal hummingbird habitat.

 Size: 1 to 3 feet tall, 1 foot wide

 This easy-to-grow perennial performs in part to full shade.
 It reseeds itself to replenish older plants, which tend to lose vigor after three or four years.
 The airy habit allows it to grow among other plants.

-Why we love it: Sure, you can find cultivated varieties of columbines, but native columbine, with its crimson spurs and bright yellow stamens, is an early-season favorite.
+Why we love it: Sure, you can find cultivated varieties of columbines, but native columbine, with its crimson spurs and bright yellow stamens, is an early-season favorite flower that hummingbirds like.

 Lonicera Sempervirens, Zones 4 to 10

 If you have a fence, arbor or trellis in full sun to part shade, plant a colorful trumpet honeysuckle vine.
 Hummingbirds go absolutely wild for this climber.
 We don’t always recommend honeysuckle—many types are invasive—but this one is an exception worth considering.
 It’s native to many areas, and hummingbirds will visit all summer for its nectar.
 The vine climbs up to 12 feet tall and thrives in full sun to partial shade.